-The undersigned hereby appoints Lawrence A. Siebert, Richard Larkin, or either of them, as proxies with full power of substitution to vote all the shares of the undersigned with all of the powers which the undersigned would possess if personally present at the Annual Meeting of Stockholders of Chembio Diagnostics, Inc. (the "Corporation") to be held at 10:00 a.m. (local time) on June 3, 2008, at the Radisson Hotel, 1730 North Ocean Avenue, Holtsville, New York 11742, or any adjournments thereof, on the following matters:
+The undersigned hereby appoints Lawrence A. Siebert, Richard Larkin, or either of them, as proxies with full power of substitution to vote all the of the undersigned with all of the powers which the undersigned would possess if personally present at the Annual Meeting of Stockholders of

-[X] Please mark votes as in this example.
-1. To elect the following five directors: Nominees: Alan Carus, Katherine L. Davis, Dr. Gary Meller, James D. Merselis and Lawrence A. Siebert.
-FOR ALL NOMINEES [] WITHHELD AUTHORITY FOR ALL NOMINEES [] FOR ALL NOMINEES EXCEPT AS NOTED ABOVE [] 2.
-To ratify the selection of Lazar, Levine & Felix, LLP as the Corporation's certified independent accountants. [] FOR [] AGAINST [] ABSTAIN 3.
-To vote upon and approve the proposal to adopt the 2008 Stock Incentive Plan. []FOR [] AGAINST [] ABSTAIN 4.
-In their discretion, to vote upon an adjournment or postponement of the meeting. []YES []NO [] ABSTAIN 5.
-In their discretion, to vote upon such other business as may properly come before the meeting. []YES [] NO [] ABSTAIN
+Chembio Diagnostics, Inc. (the "Co or the powers which the undersigned would possess if personally present at the Alindai Meeting of Stockholders or poration") to be held at 10:00 a.m. (local time) on June 3, 2008, at the Radisson Hotel, 1730 North Ocean Averadjournments thereof, on the following matters:

+[X] Please mark votes a s in this example.

+1. To elect the following five direct ors:

+Nominees: Alan Carus, K atherine L. Davis, Dr. Gary Meller, James D. Merselis and Lawrence A. Siebert.

+FOR ALL NOMINEES []

+WITHHELD AUTHORITY FOR A LL NOMINEES []

+FOR ALL NOMINEES EXCEPT 'AS NOTED ABOVE []

+2. To ratify the selection of Lazar, L evine & Felix, LLP as the Corporation's certified independent accountants.

+[] FOR [] AGAINST [] ABSTAIN

+3. To vote upon and approve the pr roposal to adopt the 2008 Stock Incentive Plan.

+[] FOR [] AGAINST [] ABSTAIN

+4. In their discretion, to vote up on an adjournment or postponement of the meeting.

+] YES [] NO [] ABSTAIN

+5. In their discretion, to vote up on such other business as may properly come before the meeting.

+] YES [] NO [] ABSTAIN

 (Continued and to be signed on the reverse side)

+PC - 1

 Unless contrary instructions are given, the shares represented by this proxy will be voted in favor of Items 1, 2, 3, 4 and 5.
-This proxy is solicited on behalf of the Board of Directors of Chembio Diagnostics, Inc., which recommends a vote in favor of Items 1, 2, 3, 4 and 5.
+This proxy is solicited on behalf of the Board of Directors of Chembio Diagnostics, Inc.